How To Feed A Loon

 • Add water to a large pot and liberally add salt.
 Bring to a boil.

-• In a large skillet/saucepan, heat the olive over medium heat until shimmering.
+• In a large skillet/saucepan, heat the olive oil over medium heat until shimmering.
 Add the garlic and sauté until just starting to turn a light brown, 1 to 2 minutes.

 • Meanwhile, place the shrimp in a bowl and stir in the oregano, parsley, and basil.

-• Add the shrimp to the hot skillet and cook until the shrimp is curled and pink, about 4 to 5 minutes.
+• Add the shrimp to the hot skillet and cook until the shrimp are curled and pink, about 4 to 5 minutes.
 Remove the cooked shrimp with a slotted spoon to a platter and set aside.

 • In the same skillet, over medium-high heat, add the wine and stir it around for about 1 minute.

 • Carefully squeeze the drained tomatoes with your hands into the skillet.
-Add the clam juice and marinara sauce and cook fro about 4 minutes.
+Add the clam juice and marinara sauce and cook for about 4 minutes.
 Stir in ¾ teaspoon of salt and ½ teaspoon black pepper.

 • During this process, add your pasta to the boiling water and cook until just cooked, or al dente, according to package directions.

-• Drain the pasta and either stir into the sauce, or place on a platter (or bowls) and pour sauce over the top, or get a new skillet, add a little of the sauce over medium heat, stir in the pasta, and then stir in the remaining sauce.
+• Drain the pasta and either stir it into the sauce, or place it on a platter (or bowls) and pour sauce over the top, or get a new skillet, add a little of the sauce over medium heat, stir in the pasta, and then stir in the remaining sauce.
 Taste and add more salt, if desired.
 Serve at once.

 Notes